-The Rev. Alvin Herring is executive director of Faith in Action, formerly PICO National Network, an international network of 39 federations and local groups in 21 states and three countries.
+The Rev. Alvin Herring is executive director of Faith in Action, formerly PICO National Network, an international network of more than 40 federations and local groups in 21 states and three countries.
 Prior to assuming this leadership role, Rev. Herring worked as the director for racial equity and community engagement for the W.K.
 Kellogg Foundation, the fifth largest foundation in the world.
 While serving in this role, he advanced racial justice by ensuring groups leading racial justice work they had resources to propel their campaigns and initiatives.

 His return to Faith in Action this past spring is an encore performance of sorts.
 He also previously served as Faith in Action’s director of training and formation.
 While in this role, he expanded the organization’s training program, sharpened the group’s racial equity lens and insisted the network of faith leaders go to persons living closest to the pain of oppression and isolation.
 It is because of his leadership, and his partnership with others, that Faith in Action’s clergy leaders stepped out of their pulpits or congregations and stepped onto the streets of Ferguson, Missouri in the aftermath of the fatal police shooting of Mike Brown.
 He challenged the international network to live up to its deepest moral values and to disrupt the status quo, a mission they’ve been on ever since.